Hannahtersbol/MLOps/reports/README.md

 We implemented 9 tests across three areas.

-- API Tests (2 tests): These validate the /preprocess endpoint to ensure proper handling of query parameters and the /evaluate-image    endpoint for correct classification and integration with the model using mocked functions.
+- API Tests (2 tests): These validate the /preprocess endpoint and the /evaluate-image endpoint for correct classification and integration with the model using mocked functions.
-- Data Tests (5 tests): These confirm dataset integrity, including verifying the dataset length matches expectations, transformations are defined, and the shapes of transformed cat and dog images are consistent.
+- Data Tests (5 tests): These confirm dataset integrity, including verifying the dataset length matches expectations and the shapes of transformed cat and dog images are consistent.
 Additionally, we ensure the dataset reads from the correct directory.
 - Model Tests (3 tests): These include checking the forward pass for correct output shape, validating the presence of trainable parameters, and ensuring the model’s structure matches the expected configuration.

 ### Question 8